 4 Tips to Help Your Client Choose the Best Paint Color for Their Home

 As an architect, you have a lot of roles to play.
 Aside from being the designer of a structure you’re commissioned to build, you’ll also serve as a consultant for your client.
-This is especially true if you’re working on a residential property.
+This is especially true if you’re working on a residential property and help your clients to choose the best paint color for their home.

 Of all the clients, homeowners are most in need of your expertise.
 And that includes choosing the best architectural coating for their home.